pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-cloud/teams.md

 ---
-title_tag: "Pulumi Service: Teams and RBAC"
+title_tag: "Pulumi Cloud: Teams and RBAC"
 title: "Teams and RBAC"
-meta_desc: The Pulumi Service offers role-based access control (RBAC) using teams.
+meta_desc: The Pulumi Cloud offers role-based access control (RBAC) using teams.
 Learn how how to create and manage teams in this guide.
 menu:
   intro:
-    parent: pulumi-service
+    parent: pulumi-cloud
     weight: 5
 aliases:
 - /docs/reference/service/teams/